railroadmedia/mailora/README.md

 Can be called from publicly-exposed.
 Can be called from anywhere.
 Handy for sending emails from support and sales pages.

 Recipient cannot be specified.
-Will be sent to MAIL_DEFAULT_SENDER_ADDRESS unless MAIL_DEFAULT_SENDER_ADDRESS_PUBLIC provided.
+Will be sent to MAIL_FROM_ADDRESS unless MAIL_FROM_ADDRESS_PUBLIC provided.
 Though, you can set the "Sender name"<!-- change if below is implemented -->

 User must be defined in config file "config/mailora.php".
 If user is not present there, email will not be send to intended recipient but rather a "unauthorized_recipient" email will be sent to the address provided by c.